Do not rely upon sanctions to bring about reduced reoffending.

 Sanctions are insufficient to offset the immediacy, frequency, and sometimes magnitude of rewards

-I am 14-year-old client, which assessment tool is most appropriate to use with me?
+The assessment tool most appropriate to use with a 14 year old client.

-If I hang out with people involved in the law and typically believe crime is okay and that people have insurance and can just get it replaced.
-What are my risk factors?
+If I hang out with people involved in crime and typically believe crime is okay and people have insurance and can just get it replaced, these risk factors are present.

-What is measures the strength of relationship between two variables.
+Measures the strength of the relationship between two variables.

 What is your role in the RNR model?

-pro-criminal associates, family/marital relationships, attitude, education/employment, substance use, leisure/rec, anti-social behaviour/pattern and criminal history.
+peers, family, attitude, education/employment, substance use, leisure/recreation, anti-social behaviour/pattern and criminal history.